sherryjose/payment-store/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

-The app has a payment form to get the user's card details.
+The sample payment store app has a payment form to get dummy card details from the user.
 The inputs are validated and saved to session on payment.
 The values are then displayed on screen from the session storage**.

 **to be upgraded to use NgRx for state management